MLNTeam-Unical/PRIN2022-AWESOME/README.md

-# PRIN2022-AWESOME
+# PRIN-2022 AWESOME: Analysis framework for WEb3 SOcial MEdia

 ## 📌 Overview

-This repository serves as the central hub for all resources developed by the UNICAL research team within the context of **Project PRIN 2022 AWESOME**.
+This repository serves as the central hub for all resources developed by the UNICAL research team within the context of Project **PRIN 2022 *AWESOME: Analysis framework for WEb3 SOcial MEdia* ERC PE6,  project number 2022MAWEZA, CUP  I53D2300368000**.
 It provides organized access to datasets, codebases, models, publications, and software tools produced throughout the project lifecycle.

 ## 🚀 Key Contributions

-This hub includes resources spanning multiple domains, including the ones related to:
+This hub includes resources spanning multiple domains, which include but are not limited to:

-Graph representation learning and optimization methods
+- Data and Analytics of NFTs and decentralized social networks

-Dynamic and heterogeneous network embedding
+- Graph representation learning and optimization methods

-Multilayer link prediction (e.g., Mixture-of-Experts frameworks)
+- Dynamic and heterogeneous network embedding

-Deep learning approaches, including Vision Transformers and Large Language Models
+- Multilayer link prediction (e.g., Mixture-of-Experts frameworks)

-Analytics of NFTs and decentralized social networks
+- Deep learning approaches, including Vision Transformers and Large Language Models

-Studies on polarization and interaction dynamics in online platforms
+- Studies on polarization and interaction dynamics in online platforms

 ## 📖 Publications